skip982/nalu935/nalu935/README.md

--## This is licensed under the Anyone But license.
+-## This is licensed under the Anyone But SEIGPS license.
  -
  ----
  -